HPC-dev-acc/mario-demo/docs/10-requirement.md

 - **URS-021: Passing Trunk obstacle**
   - *Scenario*: A log slides across the stage faster than other characters.
   - *User story*: As a player, I want occasional trunks to move from the left without knocking me back so I react to unexpected scenery.
-  - *Success*: A trunk glides from the left toward the right, displays 1.1× larger from its center with smoothing that preserves sprite detail, draws two tiles lower with a wider shadow offset one tile upward, cannot be stood on, does not impede the player, kicks up dust like a slide, and appears above other characters when overlapping.
+  - *Success*: A trunk glides from the left toward the right, displays 1.1× larger from its center with smoothing that preserves sprite detail, draws two tiles lower with a wider shadow offset one tile upward, cannot be stood on, does not impede the player, ignores red lights so its walk animation stays visible, kicks up dust like a slide, and appears above other characters when overlapping.

 - **URS-022: NPC spawn panel (developer/tester only)**
   - *Scenario*: Developers or testers need to spawn specific NPCs for debugging.